 Another good way to get an understanding of the deceased person’s dealings with various government departments, companies and organisations is to look through the post.
 This may require some monitoring over a number of weeks or even months until a full picture can be made of all the dealings.
-See Step 21 – Check & Redirect Post.
+See Step 21 – Check & Redirect Mail of a Deceased Person.

 Today, computers play a key role in communicating and organising information, documents and correspondence.

 If the deceased person has provided their digital asset access to you in the form of a password manager tool or a list of accounts and passwords, then you may want to login to their Computer and look for important documents to help you with the deceased estate administration process.